Skip to content

 Validation Rules

-• Event type must be defined in vocabularies/event-types.glx
+• Event type must be from the event types vocabulary

 • Place, if referenced, must exist in the archive